Almost everyone needs to increase their intake of fruits and vegetables – you’ve probably grown tired of hearing that. But why and how?

 - When making a marinara sauce, load it up with mushrooms, spinach, onions, peppers, garlic, squash and carrots.
 Use it for spaghetti, pizza, lasagna or dipping sauce

 - Use a fresh new vegetable each week – whatever is in season

-- Make them your snacks – fruits and/or vegetables with dip
+- Snack on fruits and/or vegetables with a low calorie dip

 - Start a meal with soup or salad